Schalihorn, the forgotten summit in front of Walliser Weißhorn

 The traverse of Schalihorn to Schalijochbiwak is rated ZS+ / AD+, grade III / IV in sometimes bad rock.
 This part is necessary to gain the starting point for Schaligrat to Walliser Weißhorn.
 It seems to be a sort of test: those who have no difficulties with Schalihorn traverse will have no difficulties with Schaligrat to Weißhorn either.

-This page offers a very good description (in german) and good fotos of the traverse.
+offers a very good description (in german) and good fotos of the traverse.
 I tried to translate the important parts of the description.

 "Follow the ridge crest for some meters, then descend righthand below the ridge crest and traverse the steep slope with loose rock (grade II) to a steep tower.
 Overcome this tower (grade III) and follow again the ridge crest with some bypassing on the east side until you arrive at the north summit of Schalihorn.